iCliniq Logo

 • If bottled water is unavailable and only local water is available, boil it thoroughly for five minutes before using it.

-• If you feel sick during traveling, keep hydrated and continue eating for the baby's health, even if you are not hungry.
+• If one feels sick during traveling, keep hydrated and continue eating for the baby's health, even if one is not hungry.

-• Do not self-medicate yourself; instead, consult a doctor as soon as possible because some drugs for treating stomach upsets and diarrhea are unsuitable during pregnancy.
+• Do not self-medicate; instead, consult a doctor as soon as possible because some drugs for treating stomach upsets and diarrhea are unsuitable during pregnancy.

 Conclusion: